-With the holidays fast approaching and the possibility that the current Federal Estate and Gift Tax exemption, being reduced from $12,060,000 per person (for 2023) ($13,610,000 for 2024) to approximately $6,000,000 as of January 2026, the importance of deciding whether to make significant monetary and/or property gifts to one’s children, grandchildren and other loved ones or to a Trust for their benefit is significantly higher.
-For high-net-worth individuals the potential loss of millions of dollars of the gift and estate tax exemption is an important issue; especially if the opportunity to gift significant amounts is to expire in the near future.
+With the holidays fast approaching and the possibility that the current Federal Estate and Gift Tax exemption, will be reduced from $12,920,000 per person (for 2023) ($13,610,000 for 2024) to approximately $6,000,000 as of January 2026, the importance of deciding whether to make significant monetary and/or property gifts to one’s children, grandchildren and other loved ones or to a Trust for their benefit is significantly higher.
+For high net worth individuals the potential loss of millions of dollars because of estate taxes is an important issue; especially if the opportunity to gift significant amounts is to expire in the near future.
 Thus, utilizing one’s exemption before January 1, 2026, should be explored.
 Additionally, if one’s estate is near the New York Estate Tax exemption of $6,580,000 for 2023, utilizing one’s federal gift tax exemption is a valuable tool in reducing the possibility of an onerous New York Estate Tax as well.

-As to the issue of taxation of a gift, a donor can gift up to $16,000 per donee per year for the year 2023 ($18,000 per donee in 2024) free of any gift taxes.
-This amount increases to $17,000 per done per year in 2023.
-The donee/recipient of the gift is not taxed on the amount of the gift even if it is greater than $16,000.
-However, if the donor makes a gift in excess of $16,000 per donee in any calendar year, he or she is required to file a gift tax return by April 15th of the following year.
+As to the issue of taxation of a gift, a donor can gift up to $17,000 per donee per year for the year 2023 ($18,000 per donee in 2024) free of any gift taxes.
+The donee/recipient of the gift is not taxed on the amount of the gift even if it is greater than $17,000.
+However, if the donor makes a gift in excess of $17,000 per donee this year, he or she is required to file a gift tax return by April 15th of the following year.

-The filing of a federal gift tax return does not mean that the donor will have to pay any gift taxes as they will be able to apply their federal exemption for federal estate and gift taxes to the amount of any gift above the $16,000 per donee in any calendar year.
-For example, a single (non-married) donor makes a gift of $100,000 in the year 2022 to his son or daughter, $16,000 of the gift is tax free and $84,000 would be subtracted from the donor’s federal exemption amount of $12.06 million dollars for Federal estate and gift taxes (available through 12/31/2023).
-If the donor is married, their spouse can join in on the gift and then reduce the taxable amount of the gift to $68,000, and only $32,000 would be subtracted from the life time exemption for each donor.
+The filing of a federal gift tax return does not mean that the donor will have to pay any gift taxes as they will be able to apply their federal exemption for federal estate and gift taxes to the amount of any gift above the $17,000 per donee in any calendar year.
+For example, a single (non-married) donor makes a gift of $100,000 in the year 2023 to his son or daughter, $17,000 of the gift is tax free and $83,000 would be subtracted from the donor’s federal exemption amount of $12.92 million dollars for Federal estate and gift taxes (available through 12/31/2023).
+If the donor is married, their spouse can join in on the gift and then reduce the taxable amount of the gift to $66,000, and only $17,000 would be subtracted from the lifetime exemption for each donor.
 It should be noted that New York does not have a gift tax.

-The existence of the largest (approximately Twelve Million Dollar) Federal estate and gift tax exemption, which expires on 12/31/2025 unless made permanent by law, creates a great opportunity for individuals to remove highly appreciating assets from their taxable estate.
-It is also a great way of reducing the assets one owns which may be subjected to one’s long-term care costs, because the above stated exemption expires/sunsets as above stated, many affluent individuals are using the current exemption and the 2023 exemption to make significant gifts.
+The existence of a large Federal estate and gift tax exemption, which expires on 12/31/2025 unless made permanent by law, creates a great opportunity for individuals to remove highly appreciating assets from their taxable estate.
+It is also a great way of reducing the assets one owns which may be subject to one’s long-term care costs.
+Because the above stated exemption expires/sunsets as above stated, many affluent individuals are using the current exemption and the 2024 exemption to make significant gifts.
 They are also taking advantage of the Internal Revenue Service previously stating that they will not claw back into one’s taxable estate any gifts made before the exemption changes, if it is later reduced.